shabin5785/Webpack_Learn/README.md

 - the hash appended files are automaticaly injected to teh html file when hash name changes.

 - every build , now with chunk hash name, causes a new file to be added to dist directory (our code mainy and vendor wen we change it).
 This fills up dist with all build files and bundles.
 We can use a plugin called rim-raf to clear the directory.
 Like clear files .
 We addd to package json, and assign a job to it.

+- we can run clean job before the build, so that dist is cleared before each build.